Like many other businesses, you depend a lot on your website. It does everything from promotion to eCommerce transactions and everything in between.

 “This site may be hacked” signifies that Google has seen something out of the ordinary on your web page like strange changes to existing pages or the addition of new ones with redirects or SEO spam.

 “This website may be harmful to your computer” shows that Google has seen malware on the website and if you access the site,

-you access it at your own risk, and you will receive the warning if you click through whose purpose is alert you that website is not safe.
+you access it at your own risk, and you will receive the warning if you click through whose purpose is to alert you that the website is not safe.

 4. Google’s search console warns you to malware your website

 Search console was also known as Google Webmaster tools.
 GSC will alert you of issues Google may face when indexing your web page and will offer you statistics showing your site visits through search.